nhan-hcmut/Data_structures_and_algorithms/Week_4_Sorting/README_sorting.md

 }
 #endif /* SORTING_H */
 ```
-You can read the pseudocode of the algorithm used to in method Partition in the "HoarePartition.png" image.
+You can read the pseudocode of the algorithm used in method Partition in the "HoarePartition.png" image.

 **For example:**